Plans and Providers

 Who will provide health care services for you and your baby?

-When you apply for MCAP, you will choose a health plan available in your county.
+If you applied before October 1, 2016, you will choose a health plan available in your county.
 Then, when your MCAP coverage starts, your health plan will manage your health care.
 The plan will let you know what doctors, midwives, medical groups, hospitals, and other providers you can use and what services are available.
 The plan will let you know how to get the services you need.
+MCAP members who enrolled into the program prior to October 1, 2016, continue to receive coverage through their selected MCAP health plan.

 All plans in MCAP offer the same health coverage.
 Differences among plans are in the choices of providers and special services offered.
 To find out which doctors and hospitals work with a plan, call the plan directly.
 To find out the special services a plan offers, read the plan descriptions click here.
 Wellness classes or a telephone help line are examples of special services.